cerfedino/theTimeline/web/script/README.md

 # How to use the scripts
 ### Install requirements
-every script has his own requirements.txt file.
+Every script has its own requirements.txt file.
-Instally each scripts dependencies by doing
+Install each scripts dependencies by doing
 ```bash
 pip3 install -r requirements.txt
 ```